JulianVJacobs/Homicide-Media-Tracker/server/README.txt

 Conclusion
 ______________________-
-Following these steps should successfully initialize the database for this projec
+Following these steps should successfully initialize the database for this project